forcedotcom/sfdx-dev-packages/DEVELOPING.md

 ### `yarn lint`

 This runs `yarn lint` on each of the packages.
-If there are no errors/warnings from tslint, then you get a clean output.
-But, if they are errors from tslint, you will see a long error that can be confusing – just focus on the tslint errors.
-The results of this is deeper than what the tslint extension in VS Code does because of [semantic lint rules](https://palantir.github.io/tslint/usage/type-checking/) which requires a tsconfig.json to be passed to tslint.